 Ezel is a tiny town located in the state of Kentucky.
 With a population of 209 people and just one neighborhood, Ezel is the 387th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Ezel is generally considered to be a blue-collar town.
-40.51% of the Ezel workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ezel is a blue-collar town, with 40.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ezel is a town of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Ezel who work in personal care services (26.58%), food service (17.72%), and maintenance occupations (15.19%).

 Ezel is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Ezel is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Ezel has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.